MatNaw77/User-Event-Form/README.md

 In the project directory, you first need to install all the modules, to do this, you must run the following command inside the frontend and server directories:

-### `npm install || npm i`
+### `npm install`

-To run frontend you need to run the command inside 'frontend' folder:
+To run frontend you need to run the command inside 'frontend' folder, to run server you need to run this command inside 'server' folder:

 ### `npm start`

-To run the server you need to run the command inside 'server' folder:

-### `node index.js`

-To run frontend you need to run the command inside 'frontend' folder, to run test for server jus use it inside 'server' folder:
+To run frontend you need to run the command inside 'frontend' folder, to run test for server  you need to run this command inside inside 'server' folder:

 ### `npm run test`